Terraminator/cloudstrike/README.md

 ## Features
 ### C2

+To install the requirements:
+<pre>pip install -r requirements.txt</pre>

+The C2 also has a fallback to the default http.server module instead of flask if you can't install flask and you can also disable it by setting `FLASK`=False in `cloudstrike.py` but this will make the beacon fail to download files from the webserver so you would need to change some lines in main.c.
+Feel free to advance the fallback so the beacon automatically chooses from where to download and contribute the changes!

-You need to configure the following constants in cloudstrike.py C2_ADDR="0.0.0.0"
+You also need to configure the following constants in `cloudstrike.py`
-C2_PORT=1337
-C2_WEB_PORT=1337
+`C2_ADDR`="0.0.0.0"
+`C2_PORT`=1337
+`C2_WEB_PORT`=1337
-HOME="/home/user/cloudstrike/" #needs to end with a '/' !!!
+`HOME`="/home/user/cloudstrike/" #needs to end with a '/' !!!

 You can leave the C2_WEB_PORT and C2_PORT the same as the c2 distinguishes between traffic with the web server and clients.